MarcusSlover/ResourcePacker/README.md

 > 2. Create new application </br> ![image](https://user-images.githubusercontent.com/38810661/132091079-58258bb4-2dd3-4efc-ae40-82b88d59b93f.png)
 > 3. Set up **Build and run** </br> ![image](https://user-images.githubusercontent.com/38810661/132091100-20df55fa-e536-4829-b7c2-02aaae1e5869.png)
 </br>The main class stays as `me.marcusslover.resourcepacker.core.internal.Core`,
 however, your CLI arguments must meet your expectations.
-Use `-r` argument to specify path to the [Resources](https://github.com/MarcusSlover/ResourcePacker/#🧰-Resources-Directory) directory and use the `-o` argument to specify path to the [Output](https://github.com/MarcusSlover/ResourcePacker/#🧭-Output-Directory) directory. </br>
+Use `-r` argument to specify path to the [Resources](#-resources-directory) directory and use the `-o` argument to specify path to the [Output](#-output-directory) directory. </br>
 Example: `-r C:\Users\Mark\Desktop\CoolResourcePack\Resources -o C:\Users\Mark\Desktop\CoolResourcePack\Output`

 When you're done setting it up, you can go ahead and do some configuration to your resource pack.</br>
 Choosing to run the code yourself allows you to customize more things.</br>
-Example:
+Example of features you may modify:
-- Name
+- Name of your resource pack
-- Description
+- Description of your resource pack
-- Usage of textures
+- Usage of textures (custom registration)

 That can be done in the `ResourcePacker.class`
 ```java